Skip to main content

 When in doubt: if every sandbox needs it, put it in a template.
 If it varies per user or request, handle it at runtime.

-Install packages at runtime
+Install packages

 Use sandbox.commands.run() to install packages after the sandbox starts.
 This is useful when different users or requests need different dependencies.